cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 For convenience, arithmetic operations have been overloaded for problems and objectives.
+Problem arithmetic is useful because it allows you to write a problem as a sum of smaller problems.
-The rules for adding and multiplying objectives are given below:
+The rules for adding, subtracting, and multiplying objectives are given below.

 .. code:: python

-    # Addition.
+    # Addition and subtraction.

     Minimize(expr1) + Minimize(expr2) == Minimize(expr1 + expr2)

     Maximize(expr1) + Maximize(expr2) == Maximize(expr1 + expr2)

     Minimize(expr1) + Maximize(expr2) # Not allowed.

+    Minimize(expr1) - Maximize(expr2) == Minimize(expr1 - expr2)

     # Multiplication (alpha is a positive scalar).